moda707/vrpvcsd_of/README.md

-# VRPSCD with Observation function
+# VRPVCSD with Observation function

 We propose a hand engineered obs function (Paper 1 of my PhD)